 What is acceptable and what is prohibited in armed conflict?
 The four Geneva Conventions of 1949 form the foundation of international humanitarian law and provide a framework setting out the answers to that question.

 In the 1950s, the ICRC published a set of commentaries on these Conventions, giving practical guidance on their implementation.
 But to reflect the developments in law and practice since then, we have commissioned a new set of commentaries which seek to reflect the current interpretations of the Conventions.
-The first instalment, the updated Commentary on the First Convention, is now being published.
 Jean-Marie Henckaerts, who heads the commentaries project explains more below.

 What's the main aim of the updated Commentaries?